kiwi0fruit/ultimate-question/articles/dxb.md

 But what is the philosophical justification for The Ultimate Theory?
 How can it even claim to answer all **“Why these structures exist instead of other structures?”** questions?
 Let's assume that we have a theory that can answer all questions about reality.
 Such answers would either be postulates of the model or conclusions from the postulates.
 Conclusions part is obvious - that's exactly the meaning of "answering".
 But what about postulates?
 Why are they the way they are?
 And the obvious answer is **“They just are”** - we should start from something after all.
 If the theory is capable of answering all those questions then it's enough.
 That's our best idea about TUT.
 What if there would be another TUT?
 The one in which our Universe is more probable is better (assuming that they are equal in other aforementioned regards).
 If we would have several theories with equal probability of our Universe then the one with fewer assumptions is better.
 And if there are several simplest models we can only hope that they would constitute an equivalence class with isomorphic events probabilities (if events probs. are not isomorphic then this line of thought should be revised).
 And the objective part is abstracted this way.
 Like the notion of computability is abstracted in Turing completeness property or [Gauge invariance](https://physics.stackexchange.com/questions/266992/what-in-simplest-terms-is-gauge-invariance/267044#267044) to some constant (“Gauging away” as Lee Smolin called it).

-So the key ideas are:
+So the key ideas about theories are:

-* “They just are”,
+* The one which “survived” as much experimental attempts to refute it as possible is better,
 * The one where our Universe is more probable is better,
 * The one with fewer assumptions is better,
-* Abstracting into single equivalence class (“Gauging away”) all differences that are left (exсept for “real” events probabilities).
+* Abstracting into single equivalence class (“Gauging away”) all differences that are left (exсept for “real” events probabilities),
-* Hoping that there are no “real” events probabilities differnces after “Gauging away”.
+* Hoping that there are no “real” events probabilities differnces after “Gauging away”,
+* Differences that are left - “They just are”.

 ## My contribution to the Open ended evolution research program